microtrain/bootcamp/14-ApacheCordova/03-Ionic.md

 Opening the JS console in the dev tools panel then navigationg to the users page in our app will now display a JSON object containing a an Array of users.

+Make the uses list public so that it will be accessible by the view.

+1. Create a public instance varaible to hold the list of users.
+This will hold an Array of user objects.
+2. Set the list of users the users instance variable.
+This will give view access to the list of users.
+3. Log the current state of the users instance.

+[</> code](https://github.com/microtrain/ionic-cms/commit/a613fe7b1382ac84e13400aff2548603ad51ad37) Add the users data to a public variable.

 ## Implement UsersPage

 1. Import the UserProvider (aka Service in Angular)